Windows Fax and Scan stores the scanned images and fax documents in the

 From now on, when an application tries to save to

-C:\Users\%username%\Documents\Scanned Documents folder, the files would actually be saved to
+C:\Users\%username%\Documents\Scanned Documents folder, the files will actually be saved to

 D:\Scanned Documents automatically.
 It’s nothing but a redirection method.